Ajjya/File-library/README.md

 # File-library (Test version)
 > A simple javascript library for uploading, cropping, deleting files.
+Multiuploads.
 ## Table of contents
 * [Use](#use)
 * [Requirements](#requirements)